Alternatively, a eulogy might be written for someone moving, leaving a job, or making a significant life change.

 Definition and Explanation of Eulogy

 The word “eulogy” comes from the Greek “εὐλογία” meaning “praise”.
 They have been part of funerary services all over the world throughout time.
 They sometimes take the form of written poems or essays, but they are commonly associated with emotional, devotional speeches read over the deceased’s body or grave.
-Some of the most famous eulogies have bee

 Alternatively, these pieces of writing might be composed to honor someone who is still alive.
 They are created to draw attention to someone’s accomplishments, personal attributes, and future impact (whether dead or alive).
 Eulogies are given in different forms and at different times during funerals depending on the country its taking place in.
 In the United States, they’re usually read during or after a wake.
 Alternatively, they might be said during the service.